 In addition, inquiries regarding the application of nondiscrimination policies may be referred to the Office for Civil Rights, US Department of Education, Office of Secretary's Regional Representative, 111 North Canal Street, Suite 1094, Chicago, IL 60606-7204.

 PARKING Rules and regulations for the operation of motor vehicles (cars, trucks and motorcycles) are essential to safeguard the rights of pedestrians and drivers, and to permit parking as equitably as possible.
+Access the building via parking lots and sidewalks; keep off of grassy areas.
+There are many parking spaces.
+Those marked Reserved or Visitors are not to be used by students.
+Additionally, we at IEC expect our students to be safe and courteous at all times.
+Our school’s location is off of a busy section of Milwaukee Avenue.
+Traffic often moves very quickly.
+Please exercise caution when exiting the parking area, especially when turning toward the south.

 RECORDING OF NAME AND ADDRESS CHANGES

 Local mailing addresses must be indicated on registration materials.
-Any changes in a Student's name or address must be timely recorded with the Office of the Registrar.
+Any changes in a Student's name or address must be timely recorded with the Office of Student Services.
 All official notices will be sent to local addresses, and failure to receive notices, through neglect in changing address, will not be accepted as an excuse.
 Legal name changes, other than through marriage, must be reported by means of a copy of the official court order permitting the change.

 SEXUAL ASSAULT POLICY